andrews-j/AdvancedVector_FinalProject/README.md

 ![image](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/977fc35e-1faa-4698-a148-0a8da6bc5746)

 However, this probably leaves the viewer with more questions than answers regarding what exactly comprises a 'location.'
-The same neighborhood?
-The same city?
+Is a location a neighborhood?
+A city?
 Both, it turns out, according to the [Quick Guide to ACLED Data](https://acleddata.com/resources/quick-guide-to-acled-data/#s7):

 "Locations are coded to named populated places, geostrategic locations, natural locations, or neighborhoods of larger cities.
 Geo-coordinates with four decimals are provided to assist in identifying and mapping named locations to a central point (i.e. a centroid coordinate) within that location.
 Geo-coordinates do not reflect a more precise location, like a block or street corner, within the named location."

 ## Aggregating Data by Administrative region

 Perhaps a more effective way to represent this data is by aggregating at subnational administrative units, rather than single locations.
+This will allows to see regional trends within individual countries.

 We can pull a West Africa [Administrative Boundaries Level 1](https://data.humdata.org/dataset/west-and-central-africa-administrative-boundaries-levels) from [Humanitarian Data Exchange](https://data.humdata.org/).
 The ACLED dataset already has an 'admin1' field, which means we can simply aggregate this data, and then join it to the admin1 boundaries shapefile.

 The one tricky thing here is that there are some repeat names of admin1 zones across West Africa, so the aggregation and join must be done by both the admin1 and country field.
-It could also have been accomplished with a spatial join.
+This could also have been accomplished with a spatial join.
 For more details on how I did this see WestAfrica.ipynb, but here is the crux of it:

 ```python